tdinesh/snavquad_interface/doc/CameraCalib.md

 ```
 sudo -s
+roscd snavquad_interface/scripts
 ./tmux_calibration.sh
 ```

-Once the tmux loads, get the drone in position and manually start the bagging script by hitting `Enter` in the `Bagging` tab.
+Once the tmux loads, choose the correct camera tab and start the cooresponding camera drivers Get the drone in position and manually start the bagging script by hitting `Enter` in the `Bagging` tab.
+The bagging script will record all the cameras if they are launched.

 ## Processing the bag in Kalibr